 This algorithm does not specify a general format conversion process between HTML (or plain text) and RTF.
-Such a conversion process can be a proprietary and often approximate mapping between RTF formatting features, as described in [MSFT-RTF], and HTML formatting features, as described in [HTML].
-For example, the HTML code fragment "test" could be converted to "{\b test}".
+Such a conversion process can be a proprietary and often approximate mapping between RTF formatting features, as described in [MSFT-RTF], and HTML formatting features, as described in [MSFT-RTF], and HTML formatting features, as described in [HTML].
+For example, the HTML code fragment "test/B>" could be converted to "{\b test}".
 The encapsulation of original content is orthogonal to a format conversion process and can be combined with any such format conversion.